zamrokk/marketpulse/docs/src/frontend.md

    Now the Deno server is running a starter frontend application.

-1. Go back to your frontend `app` project and import the `Viem` library for blockchain interactions, `thirdweb` for the wallet connection, and `bignumber` for calculations on large numbers:
+1. Stay your frontend `./app` project and import the `Viem` library for blockchain interactions, `thirdweb` for the wallet connection and `bignumber` for calculations on large numbers:

    ```bash
    npm i viem thirdweb bignumber.js
    ```

-1. Add the `typechain` library to generate your contract structures and ABI for Typescript:
+1. Add the `typechain` library to generate your contract structures and Typescript ABI classes from your ABI json file, that is your smart contract descriptor:

    ```bash
    npm i -D typechain @typechain/ethers-v6